resque/resque-heroku-signals/README.md

 * Total shutdown time should be less than 30s.
 This is the time [Heroku gives you to cleanup before a `SIGKILL` is issued](https://devcenter.heroku.com/articles/dynos#shutdown)
 * `INTERVAL` seconds to wait between jobs

-Also, make you don't buffer logs: import log messages could fail to push to stdout during the worker shutdown process:
+Also, make you don't buffer logs: important log messages could fail to push to stdout during the worker shutdown process:

 ```ruby
 $stdout.sync = true